 Golden Gate Fields opened in 1941 but was quickly shut down when World War II started.
 It reopened in 1947 and now offers excellent horse racing experiences with a stunning view.
-The race track treats guests to a panoramic view of the San Francisco Bay Area.
-It features a tapeta racing surface, a Lakeside turf course, and a one-mile main racetrack.
+The racetrack treats guests to a panoramic view of the San Francisco Bay Area.
+It features a tapeta racing surface, a Lakeside turf course, and a 1-mile main racetrack.

-Fine dining and entertainment options are in abundance, so there’s always something to do while you wait for your race to start.
+Fine dining and entertainment options are in abundance, so there’s always something to do while you wait for your race.
 Additional events over the racing season keep things interesting, and Golden Gate often allows the public to enter at a very low cost.

 It offers year-round nighttime quarter horse racing and daytime thoroughbred racing during several months of the year.

-Other notable events include several local derbies, a “Champion of Champion” tournament, and quarterly high-stakes tournaments.
+Other notable events include several local derbies and quarterly high-stakes tournaments.
 Membership tickets are available for extra perks like guaranteed tables.
 Other benefits include box eating, extra parking stickers, and even admission to various important races throughout the year.

 Address: 285 West Huntington Dr., Arcadia, CA 91007